truecharts/website/src/content/docs/clustertool/migrations/scale-FAQ.md

 ## So, does this mean that TrueCharts is dead?

 No TrueCharts is not dead.
-We have always made Helm Charts and our Charts can be installed on any supported OS not just TrueNAS Scale.
+We have always made Helm Charts and our Charts can be installed on any compatible OS not just TrueNAS Scale.
 We continue to provide these Helm Charts as always and they can already be installed on a compatible OS.

 ## How do I install TrueCharts now?

-You are able to install any supported OS and add the TrueCharts repository.
+You are able to install any compatible OS and add the TrueCharts repository.

 ## I want to keep using TrueNAS Scale as my OS.
 What can I do?